 About 122,580 people fled their homes as the river destroyed homes, farmland and crops in and around the town.
 Some of the affected were already displaced and living in low-lying displacement camps since 2016’s devastating drought and food crisis.

 Save the Children has distributed 12,000 sandbags this week, and is providing clean and safe drinking water to 7,000 households.
 The aid agency is also constructing 90 emergency latrines to address a lack of sanitation facilities and to prevent disease outbreaks in the area.

-"However, this is not enough.
+“However, this is not enough.
 More support is needed.
-We must work together and support the government to ensure we save lives and avoid further catastrophe," said Isak.
+We must work together and support the government to ensure we save lives and avoid further catastrophe,” Mr Isak said.

 Motor boats are required in order to reach people in isolated locations who are in need of drinking water, shelter, food, latrines, mosquito nets and health services, and the floods are likely to take weeks to recede.
 The Somali president is appealing for urgent assistance and the African Union has deployed troops to respond - but many areas remain cut off.